 Gamification is any addition of game-like elements to something other than a game.
 Gamification improves an existing experience by using the same motivational techniques that make people love games.
 In business, this often involves taking a regular task or project and adding an element of competition to it.
 It encourages participation and can improve the overall experience of completing a task or project within the business.

 You can gamify anything, including daily business operations, customer engagement, social media, HR management, or any other aspect of your business.
 By adding games or game-like elements to a product, app, or service, you can boost customer participation and loyalty, and engage your employees.

 When done right, gamification can encourage your employees to improve sales numbers, increase customer satisfaction, better engage your customers with your brand, and more.
 Though gamification is often used by larger organizations, small businesses can also benefit from this mindset, process, and technology.

 Game aspects that can be added into an existing system may include:

-- Personal or team scorecards
+- Challenges, competitions, and contests with personal or team scorecards

 - Leaderboards that list competitors based on how many points they’ve accumulated

 Gamification can be worked into the customer experience by adding gaming elements to your business's app or website.
 You can also create in-office games for employees, such as by introducing a reward system or creating a whiteboard leaderboard that tracks productivity.
 When possible, try to introduce digital gaming elements—it's easier to create exciting, instant rewards with a digital platform.